MileHacker Logo

 Departure Procedures

 Plan your departure to avoid rush.
 Spain typically does not charge specific exit fees or taxes, these are commonly in your flight or train ticket price.
 For domestic flights, arrive at the airport 1.5-2 hours before scheduled departure.
-For international flights (especially non-Schengen), allow 2-3 hours.
+For international flights (especially non-Schengen), permit TWO-3 hours.
 This allows time for check-in, security, and any delays.
 For train or bus, arrive 20-30 minutes before departure.

 Timing Advice